DigitalsunrayMedia/cordova-plugin-pedometer/README.md

 ```js
 pedometer.getPedometerDataAll(successCallback, failureCallback);
 ```
 Queries the steps taken for the current day.
-Calls successCallback with pedometerData (see startPedometerUpdates).
+Calls successCallback with array of lenght 1 containing the pedometer data (see getPedometerSinceDate).

 ### getPedometerDataSinceDate
 ```js